KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

 # The Hitchhiker's Guide to Machine Learning

-this repository is used for recording my learning process of Machine Learning, mainly including the theory part and practice part, enjoy it!
+this repository is used for recording my learning travel of Machine Learning, mainly including the theory part and practice part, enjoy it!

-*Note:* I have read all the links attached, I think they are reliable at least, Please star me. ✧(≖ ◡ ≖)
+*Note:* I have read all the links attached, I think all of they are reliable at least, Please star me. ✧(≖ ◡ ≖)

 ## THEORY

 * Regression

 	* Linear Regression
 		* 《DeepLearning》5.1.4